LuizGabrielTeixeira/lapr1-integrativeProject/README.md

 For the execution of these tasks, it is also necessary to implement modules for reading and writing matrices/images stored in folders, as well as modules for calculating a set of statistics and metrics.

+## **Application Structure**
+The client requested that the program allow for either an interactive or non-interactive mode (with or without arguments when running the program).
+If the non-interactive mode is chosen, the system should **verify the output generated after each execution** when the same function is selected again.
+This is because the .csv and .txt files containing all the output that would be presented on the console (in non-interactive mode) will be overwritten.
+However, the images are not overwritten, allowing them to be compared.

+## **Command Guide for Program Usage: [UsageGuide](UsageGuide.md)**

 ## **Development Team - TechTitans - LAPR1_24_25_DAB_02**
 | Name                                  | Student number|
 |-----------------------------------------|-----------|